MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/ConvertTo-SPOMigrationTargetedPackage.md

 ```

 ## DESCRIPTION
-Use this Cmdlet to create a migration package from one Library to Another Library in form of a package.
-In other words:
-convert the XML files and saves them as a new set of targeted migration package metadata files to the target directory.
+Use this Cmdlets to create a migration package from one Library to Another Library in form of a package.
+It converts the XML files and saves them as a new set of targeted migration package metadata files to the target directory.

 ## EXAMPLES